 Aromatherapy was founded as a science in the modern world by René-Maurice Gattefossé, who was a French chemist involved in treating wounded soldiers during WWI.
 He was the first person to begin to analyse and classify the chemical properties of essential oils and use them to ‘officially’ treat issues such as burns and skin infections.
 You can read more about this here: http://www.edenbotanicals.com/aromatherapy-a-brief-history

 Each essential or base oil contains its own mix of naturally occurring chemicals which determine what the oil is used for.
 It is important to choose the oils that are right for you both emotionally and physically at the time of your consultation, in order for you to get the best out of the treatment.

 During an aromatherapy treatment, you will inhale and absorb the natural aromatic compounds of the essential oils that we choose.
 Different oils have different impacts on mood, cognitive, psychological and physical wellbeing.
 For example, rose, bergamot, sandalwood and others have been shown to help relieve anxiety, stress and depression.
 Citrusy oils can help to feel more awake, and lavender may help you (and your baby!) to sleep.

-I also make aromatherapy products, including candles, shampoos, creams, sprays and soaps.
+I make aromatherapy products, including candles, shampoos, creams, rollerballs and sprays.
 During a product-only consultation we will decide which oils best fit your needs, following which I will make a product or a series of products for you, which you can pick up usually a couple of days later.
 I will also advise and recommend on essential oils for inhalation, compress, massage or water immersion at home.

 I will conduct a 20 minute consultation with you prior to your first treatment.
 During the consultation I will go through your medical history and symptoms, as well as any contraindications relevant to you.